Posts: 149

 That answers the waht am I doing question, I am chasing a naked child across the house clutching a diapers and hoping I can catch him before my poor carpet suffers another indignity.
 Of course, if thats not enough, it is also baseball season- which means evenings of sitting in snow flurries and freezing temperatures only to be blown off by a 12 year old (he has 'center of the universe' disease-- unfortunately it appears the only cure is 'foot to a$$' applied liberally).

-Those Brits maybe onto something with boarding schools.
 Yep I remember those days, except my kiddo wouldn't keep his clothes or PJ's on.
 I could put his jammies on him at night and he would wake up with no jammies.
 Or he would be outside in the middle of winter with just undies and boots.
-Neighbors threatened to turn me into CS ops:
+Neighbors threatened to turn me into CS Surprisedops:

 Well, I dragged my self out of bed and got on here only to find....no surprise, the place deserted and not much has happened during my absence.
 Y'all must have some lives going on or somethin'.